aschmidt75/docker-workshop/slidefire/docker-basics-1/02-running-containers.md

 ## Excercise 2 b

-Start the nginx container, open port forwarding and browser to localhost:8080
+1. Start the nginx container and publish the port 80 to 8000.
+2. Verify it in you browser.

 # Run options